A breakdown of what happens when you want something but fear it at the same time

 As you integrate your emotions from past experiences and learn to calm your nervous system, you won´t feel the need to self-sabotage anymore.
 You will be able to recognize your scattered thoughts and the stories you have created for what they are: fear.

-And know that just because you feel afraid, that doesn´t mean that you are not ready, or not worthy.
+Now take a deep breath and keep going.
+Know that just because you feel afraid, that doesn´t mean that you are not ready, or not worthy.
 Because you absolutely are.

 If this feels familiar to you and you would like some guidance in this process, I welcome you to schedule a free introduction call with me.